 Special Diet Notes: Breakfast-Worthy Banana Bread

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.
 See reader comments above for gluten-free successes.

-- ½ cup unsweetened milk alternative of choice
+- ½ cup unsweetened plain dairy-free milk beverage

 - 2 tablespoons ground flaxseed

-- 2 cups whole grain spelt flour or whole wheat flour (see post above for gluten-free tips)
+- 2 cups spelt flour, whole wheat flour, or white whole wheat flour (see post above for gluten-free tips)

 - 1 teaspoon ground cinnamon